 Cornell has identified certain offices and employee positions as Designated Reporters.
 See the List of Cornell Designated Reporters in Policy 6.4 (also available at titleix.cornell.edu/reporting).
 The Designated Mandatory Reporters for Weill Cornell Medicine can be found in Weill Policy 206.
-When Designated Reporters become aware of an alleged incident of sexual harassment (which includes sexual assault, dating violence, domestic violence, and stalking) or other misconduct under this policy, that involves a student as either the complainant or respondent, they are always obligated to report information they have to the Title IX coordinator.
+When Designated Reporters become aware of an alleged incident of sexual harassment (which includes sexual assault, dating violence, domestic violence, and stalking) that involves a student as either the complainant or respondent, they are always obligated to report information they have to the Title IX Coordinator.
 In addition, supervisory and managerial personnel must take all reasonable actions to report and respond immediately to any reports or observations of sexual harassment that may impact an employee's working environment.